VertigoOne1/securia/README.md

 ## DONE

+- bug - recorders by uri not right - switched to UUID
+- bug - kafka services don't scan for topic changes over time, so new topics don't find the prefixes - Refreshes every 30 seconds now
 - refactored authentication for microservices to the db driven version, standardised to authbearer class
 - introduced uuid for recorders to avoid conflicts and the bug
 - create access control and hierarchy of who can edit what - done